Buffer-Finance/Buffer-Subgraph/README.md

 [Buffer](https://app.buffer.finance/) is a non-custodial, exotic options trading platform built to trade short-term price volatility and hedge risk of high-leverage positions.
 This Subgraph ingests the options contracts and the pool contract of the protocol.

 ## Git Branches
-Branch with testnet contracts : mainnet
+Branch with testnet contracts : mainnet <br>
 Branch with mainnet contracts : testnet

 ## Subgraph Endpoints